Steven Lerud: Early life

-Career
+Playing career

 Pittsburgh Pirates

-Lerud was drafted by the Pittsburgh Pirates in the third round of the 2003 MLB Draft.
+Lerud was drafted by the Pittsburgh Pirates in the third round of the 2003 Major League Baseball draft.
 On November 9, 2009, he elected free agency.

-Kansas City Royals

-On December 7, 2009, he signed a minor league deal with the Kansas City Royals.

 Baltimore Orioles

+On December 7, 2009, Lerud signed a minor league contract with the Kansas City Royals.
+However, on March 27, 2010, Lerud was traded to the Baltimore Orioles in exchange for a player to be named later.
+In 58 appearances split between the Double-A Bowie Baysox and Triple-A Norfolk Tides, he slashed a combined .190/.316/.351 with six home runs and 16 RBI.
+Lerud elected free agency following the season on November 6.

-Lerud was acquired by the Baltimore Orioles on March 27, 2010.
-He elected free agency on November 6, 2010 and re-signed on a minor league deal on December 26, 2010.
+Lerud re-signed with the Orioles organization on a new minor league contract on December 26, 2010.
+He spent the 2011 campaign with Double-A Bowie, batting .193/.269/.303 with five home runs and 30 RBI.
 Lerud elected free agency again on November 2, 2011.

 Philadelphia Phillies

-On December 9, 2011, Lerud signed a minor league deal with the Phillies, who promoted him to the big leagues on August 24, 2012.
-He appeared in 3 MLB games in 2012, batting .200, in 10 at-bats.
+On December 9, 2011, Lerud signed a minor league contract with the Philadelphia Phillies, who promoted him to the big leagues on August 24, 2012.
+He appeared in 3 MLB games during his rookie campaign, batting .200, in 10 at-bats.
 Lerud was subsequently dropped from the 40-man roster after the end of that season, but signed a 2013 minor league contract with the Phillies' organization.
 He appeared in 6 major league games with the Phillies in 2013, going hitless in 5 at-bats.
 Lerud elected free agency on October 1, 2013.